-- October of the 1st year: - The advisor of each student is chosen by the department.
-The student shall download, fill out, and submit the questionnaire on his/her interests and preferred approach by Tuesday, October11, 2016. - The student choosing this option must complete 32 credits, including 8 credits of Seminars (la & lb and lla & llb).
+October of the 1st year:

+- The advisor of each student is chosen by the department.
+The student shall download, fill out, and submit the questionnaire on his/her interests and preferred approach by Wednesday, October 4, 2017. - The student choosing this option must complete 32 credits, including 8 credits of Seminars (Ia & Ib and IIa & IIb).
 The student decides which courses to take according to the guidance of the advisor.
-The student must submit the course registration application form to the Graduate School Affairs Office, and register for Fall 2016 courses using the Educational Affairs Information System during the Monday, October 3 toWednesday, October 19, 2016 period. - Students must consult their advisors and elect the Thesis option by Friday, October 14, 2016. - From Fall semester of the 1st year through Spring semester of the 2nd year:
+The student must submit the course registration application form to the Graduate School Affairs Office, and register for Fall 2017 courses using the Educational Affairs Information System during the Thursday, October 5 to Friday, October 20, 2017 period. - > Students must consult their advisors and elect the Thesis option by Friday, October 20, 2017. - From Fall semester of the 1st year through Spring semester of the 2nd year: